replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/04-vendor-portal/assignment.md

 ![Vendor Portal Troubleshoot](../assets/vendor-portal-troubleshoot.png)

-choose "upload bundle", then drag and drop the bundle you downloaded from the instance.
+Click on "Upload a support bundle" and then drag and drop the bundle you downloaded from the instance.
 Having access to the instance to download the bundle simplifies things for us in this case.
 In the real world, you can receive the bundle from a customer by whatever means is most secure/convenient for them.